konflux-ci/e2e-tests/docs/Guidelines.md

 ## E2E directory structure

-This is a basic layout for RHTAP E2E framework project.
-It is a set of common directories for all teams in RHTAP.
+This is a basic layout for Konflux E2E framework project.
+It is a set of common directories for all teams in Konflux.

 * `/cmd`: Is the main for all e2e tests.
 Don't put a lot of code in the application directory.
 If you think the code can be imported and used in other projects, then it should live in the `/pkg` directory.
-* `docs`: Documentation about RHTAP e2e world.
+* `docs`: Documentation about Konflux e2e world.
 * `/magefiles`: The code definition about installing and running the e2e tests
 * `/pipelines`: Tekton pipelines utilities for QE team like IC.
 * `/pkg`: All used and imported packages for e2e tests.
-  * `/pkg/clients`: Definition of different clients connection providers (like Slack, GitHub, and Kubernetes Server) and all API interaction with different RHTAP controllers.
+  * `/pkg/clients`: Definition of different clients connection providers (like Slack, GitHub, and Kubernetes Server) and all API interaction with different Konflux controllers.
   * `/pkg/constants`: Global constants of the e2e tests.
   * `/pkg/framework`: In the framework folder are all controllers initialization, tests reports and the interaction with Report Portal.
   * `/pkg/logs`: Tests logging utilities.
   * `/pkg/sandbox`: Initialize Sandbox controller to make authenticated requests to a Kubernetes server.
-  * `/pkg/utils`: Util folders with all auxiliary functions used in the different RHTAP controllers.
+  * `/pkg/utils`: Util folders with all auxiliary functions used in the different Konflux controllers.
 Futhermore, it also contains some tests utils that can be found in `/pkg/utils/util.go`.
 * `/scripts`: Scripts to perform operations which cannot be do it at magefiles level.
-* `/tests`: Folder where all RHTAP tests are defined and documented.
+* `/tests`: Folder where all Konflux tests are defined and documented.